 SLM: The typed of aquatic vegetation found in Spruce Pond is typical for many ponds in Massachusetts.
-The invasive plants such as milfoil can arrive in many ways, including washing in

-&lt;sup>4 Section IV Part A of Guidance for Aquatic Plant Management in Lakes and Ponds: As it Relates to the Wetlands Protection Act from other waterbodies, or by clinging to waterfowl or boats.
+The invasive plants such as milfoil can arrive in many ways, including washing in from other waterbodies, or by clinging to waterfowl or boats.
 It can be very challenging to keep these plants from entering a water body.
 But they can be controlled once they are there.